floew2/conflict-forecast-geo/README.md

 What does your project _not_ solve?
 Which limitations and ethical considerations should be taken into account when deploying a solution like this?

-## What next?
+## What has bee achieved so far, what next?

+- All predictor and response variables have already been preprocessed.
+The result of this is a comprehensive set of (i) conflict-data, (ii) socio-economic data, and (iii) environmental data, summarized for each of the 847 administratibe units.
+Temporal data, such as precipitation, temperature, drought indices, and the conflict data, have a temporal resolution of one month (i.e., monthly data).
-Next steps currently undertalen include the preprocessing of the environmental predictor variables in Google Earth Engine and the definition of a suitable deep learning architecture (will be based on Tensorflow).
+- Next steps currently undertaken include the definition of a suitable deep learning architecture (will be based on Tensorflow).

 ## Acknowledgments